 Catheters have changed the way heart disease is diagnosed and treated.
 What once required large incisions and long recovery time can now be accomplished with small incisions and tiny instruments that are used from inside the blood vessels.
 Patients get similar results with less pain and recovery time.
-Using state-of-the-art facilities, our highly skilled interventional cardiologists perform a wide range of diagnostic and therapeutic catheter-based interventions.
+Using state-of-the-art facilities at Stony Brook University Hospital and Stony Brook Southampton Hospital, our highly skilled interventional cardiologists perform a wide range of diagnostic and therapeutic catheter-based interventions.

 What are cardiac catheterization and coronary interventions?